Animadversio/py2048/Readme.md

-# Training Agents to play 2048
+# Training Agents to play 2048 with 3D CNN

 ## Analysis of the Game
 Game state is the 16 numbers on the 4 x 4 board.